itemis/tflite-esp-rock-paper-scissors/src/data_preprocessing/README.md

 ## Requirements

-To install required Python libraries run

-    cd path/to/data_augmentation
-    pip install -r requirements.txt

-The data must be in the correct format.
+The purpose of files in the folder is to produce data of the correct format, looking as follows.

-    cd path/to/tflite-es32-eye-paper-stone-scissors
+    cd path/to/project

     data/
         train/